How are discussion papers and interactive comments archived in NHESSD, and are the interactive comments citable?

 Nevertheless, we are aware that the publication of a paper in NHESSD and subsequent non-acceptance into NHESS can be inconvenient for authors.
 In such cases, the authors have the following options to proceed:

-The authors can appeal to the NHESS executive committee for review and revision of the editorial decision.
-In this case, the executive committee will carefully review the decision of the editor who originally handled the manuscript.
+The authors can appeal to the NHESS executive editors for review and revision of the editorial decision.
+In this case, the executive editors will carefully review the decision of the editor who originally handled the manuscript.
 This process will normally involve the original or additional referees and an iteration of manuscript review and revision.
 An appeal is recommended only if the authors are firmly convinced that the editorial decision not to accept the paper for NHESS was clearly erroneous and that their manuscript clearly meets all evaluation criteria for acceptance into NHESS.

 The authors can submit a rewritten manuscript for review, discussion, and publication in NHESSD and NHESS.
 If the editor and/or authors of a manuscript published and discussed in NHESSD conclude that the manuscript can and should be rewritten in a way which goes beyond regular revisions (e.g. addition of substantial new results, etc.), a rewritten manuscript can at any time be submitted for independent review, discussion, and publication in NHESSD and NHESS.